Recycling next-generation solar panels fosters green planet - News Break

 Recycling next-generation solar panels fosters green planet

-Tossing worn-out solar panels into landfills may soon become electronics waste history.
-Designing a recycling strategy for a new, forthcoming generation of photovoltaic solar cells—made from metal halide perovskites, a family of crystalline materials with structures like the natural mineral calcium titanate—will add a stronger dose of environmental friendliness to a green industry, according to Cornell University-led research published June 24 in Nature Sustainability.techxplore.com
+Newswise — ITHACA, N.Y. - Tossing worn-out solar panels into landfills may soon become electronics waste history.
+Designing a recycling strategy for a new, forthcoming generation of photovoltaic solar cells – made from metal halide perovskites, a family of crystalline materials with structures like the natural mineral calcium titanate – will add a stronger dose of environmental friendliness to a green industry, according to Cornell University-led research published June 24 in Nature Sustainability.www.newswise.com